maudefish/arachnaradio/README.md

 This lead me to want to develop an app that would ...
 1. :radio:  **Connect people to their local radiostations based on their own personal music taste profile**

     I love my local radio stations here in the Bay.
 In the era of streaming services a la Spotify and Apple Music, bonafide radio stations are at risk of falling to the wayside.
-At the same time, I do believe that many peeople would be willing and excited to find new music on their local radio stations if they knew *how* to find a station that matches their taste.
+At the same time, I do believe that many people would be willing and excited to find new music on their local radio stations if they knew *how* to find a station that matches their taste.
 Therein lies the grounds for Goal #1 of Arachnaradio: Take a user's existing music taste data (last.fm, spotify, apple music, etc.) and suggest local radio stations customized to the user's interests.

 2. 🕷️ **Provide realtime notifications when a favorite artist is mentioned on air:**